dcaglar/ecommerce-platform-kotlin/docs/architecture.md

 /*
-If you remember our discussioon i decided to iintroduce a double ledger entry. our new kafka queue payment_order_ledger_queue and  payment_order_ledger_appended will be partitioned by a merchantid As first i will seperate payment-processing flow from ledger generation.So in the enmd of the flow.Currently I do have PaymentOrderPspResultApplier , and this will publish an event(currently we publish payment_order_succeeded and paymant_order_failed represent final transition) to a new queue (for_example payment_order_ledger_queue)
+1-for payment flow in PaymentOrderPspResultApplier we will simpl If you remember our discussioon i decided to iintroduce a double ledger entry. our new kafka queue  payment_order_ledger_queue and  payment_order_ledger_appended will be partitioned by a merchantid As first i will seperate payment-processing flow from ledger generation.So in the enmd of the flow.Currently I do have PaymentOrderPspResultApplier , and this will publish an event(currently we publish payment_order_succeeded and paymant_order_failed represent final transition) to a new queue (for_example payment_order_ledger_queue)
 And from there i will havae new consumer maybe called PaymentOrderLedgerConsumer which will simply create a